 Sweetums by John Langan is one giant set piece of madness and terror.
 Literally.
 A down on her luck actress takes a role in an auteur’s film, and wanders around a large movie set.
 It is literally a tour through scene after scene of surreal madness.
 The way she flits from room to room and sees smaller parts of the whole adds a very dreamlike quality to the story.
 There’s enough creepiness here for the story to stick with the reader long after reading.

-MS Found Dead In A Hotel Room is one of the best stories of the collection.
+MS Found in a Chicago Hotel Room is one of the best stories of the collection.
 It is such an interesting spin on the King and has a nice twist on the ending.
 I will definitely be hunting down more work by Daniel Mills.

 Slick Black Bones and Soft Black Stars by Gemma Files is another standout story.
 Files utilizes a second person narrative, which is rather uncommon.
 This is not an easy task to pull off, as it often comes off as feeling “gimmicky”, yet in this case it only seems to help immerse the reader into an unsettling tale about an eerie island that may or may not be a gateway to another world.
 This might just be the best story in the anthology.